-Why is it that generally all children are treated the same but as time goes on, gender starts to cause division?
+Why is it that generally all children are treated the same, but as time goes on, gender starts to cause division?

 Kids are free to dress as they want, they are protected equally, and they see no difference in one another… unless they’re taught to see otherwise.

-As a girl living in 2020, it isn’t easy to just be free as we were born to do so.
-For some odd reason, there’s this idea that women are less than men, we are seen as objects rather than people, and sadly we are treated as if our voices and presence don’t matter.
+As a girl living in 2020, it isn’t easy to be free as we were born to do so.
+For some odd reason, there’s this idea that women are less than men, we are seen as objects rather than people, and sadly, we are treated as if our voices and presence don’t matter.

 Women are emotional.
-We over think almost everything possible.
+We tend to overthink almost everything possible.
 From what we are going to wear out to eat, to making sure we are saying and doing the right thing.
 We are sensitive.
 Our feelings get hurt, whether we want to admit it or not.
 We not only feel our own emotions, but for others too.
 We get attached, or it is typically in our nature to do so.
-Attached to our friends, our homes, our loved ones and our lovers, and for lack of better words, it isn’t just a stroll in the park to just walk away.
-Last but not least we are vulnerable.
+Attached to our friends, our homes, our loved ones and our lovers, and for lack of better words, it isn’t a stroll in the park to just walk away.
+Last but not least, we are vulnerable.
 We naturally crave security and attention and once it comes around, even just the slightest bit, our hopes are up and our hearts open.
 We like to give the benefit of the doubt in every situation, hoping that others have the best intentions.
 But unfortunately, it doesn’t always work out in our favor.

 Women have periods.
 We hit a time in our lives where everything begins to change.
 Our bodies grow in different shapes and sizes.
-Every month we experience a different side of who we are and 9 times out of 10, it isn’t a side we quite enjoy.
-We cry, and we yell, we are angry one minute, then okay the next.
+Every month we experience a different side of who we are and nine times out of ten, it isn’t a side we enjoy.
+We cry, we yell, we are angry one minute, then okay the next.
 We crave food even though our tummies hurt.
 To sum it up, it is a roller coaster of everything in one.
 We didn’t ask for it and we cant get rid of it, so we just have to live with it.
 Also, once we have hit that stage, we then can carry babies.
 For the sake of our future, we are trained to automatically resort to birth control.
 I myself can not speak on its side effects, but I have only heard negative things and how much of a toll it takes on women.
 But we do it to be safe, not because we want to.

-With all that being said, what I am trying to address is that women are not weak, and it is vital for people to understand that.
+With all of that being said, what I am trying to address is that women are not weak, and it is vital for people to understand that.
 We are constantly fighting battles within ourselves while trying to rise above the stigma that has been placed upon us in society.
 It isn’t okay to treat women as if their feelings don’t matter.
 If we say no, it means no. If we say we are uncomfortable, it means back down.
 We have been given a voice, and all voices deserve to be heard and feelings deserve to be validated.
 This not only applies to men, but to other girls as well.
 We are a team, we can relate to each others struggles.
 Don’t let the girl behind you fall if you know that you have the capability to lift her back up.
 Don’t judge a girl for being in the position she’s in or for going through a troubling season.
 It all goes back to the principle of helping one another and being there for someone when life gets rough, because we all know to live a perfect life is impossible.

 DISCLAIMER: This post is not about putting a bad reputation on men, it is simply to bring awareness to what us as women go through and how to help us be who we were born to be.